dbusn/pattern-generation-ni/README.md

 # pattern-generation-ni
-Generates patterns in the form of JSON files which can be sent to microcontroller.
+The notebook `patternGeneration.ipynb` generates patterns in the form of JSON files which can be sent to microcontroller.

-All instructions can be found in the provided notebook *patternGeneration.ipynb*.
+All instructions for this can be found in this notebook.

 ## Instruction on how to generate patterns:
 ### Prerequisites